Dalton had built the most beautiful Pinewood Derby car in Pack 123 history.

 But too often when a photo of a cool-looking Pinewood Derby car gets posted online, commenters quickly point out that “it looks like that Scout had some help!”

-Let’s hope he did!
+Let’s hope they did!

 The Dalton story — which was adapted from a true story — suggests you can’t assume that all nice-looking cars were the work of an adult alone.